Nela The Little Reporter

-Nela (born in 2005) is a traveler, as well as the author of travel books for children and TV programs aired on National Polish TV TVP ABC.
+Nela The Little Reporter (Polish: "Nela Mała Reporterka", born in 2005) is a Polish traveler, as well as the writer of travel books for children and TV programs aired on National Polish TV TVP ABC.

 Biography

 Her nickname ("Nela The Little Reporter") is associated with the series of children's books she has created, in which she takes on the main role.
 Nela has been traveling around the world since the age of five.
 According to the publisher, Nela travels with her parents who document the trips and then produce programs in which she stars.
 Her travel series was presented at the International Festival of Educational Production for Children in Japan - Japan Prize.

-Nela is also the author of books that are created with editorial help from her parents.
-The first book "Nela`s 10 amazing adventures" (pol.
+Nela is also the author of books that were created with editorial help from her parents.
+The first book "Nela's 10 amazing adventures" (pol.
 "10 niesamowitych przygód Neli") was published in 2014 when Nela was 8 years old.
 From that year on, Nela has appeared in a television program broadcast by the public Polish Television TVP 1, and then on TVP ABC.
 From 2019, her reportages can also be seen on TVP POLONIA around the world.
-From 2020, Nela's books are published by Willson Media, which is also responsible for the preparation and post-production of her film reports.
+From 2020, Nela's books have been published by Willson Media, which is also responsible for the preparation and post-production of her film reports.

-In the years 2016-2017, she hosted her own weekly broadcast program on a radio called "Radio For You" – (pol.
+In the years 2016-2017, she hosted her own weekly broadcast program on a radio called "Radio For You" (pol.
 "Polskie Radio RDC").

 As a teenager, Nela actively participates in social and humanitarian activities.
 In 2019, she was the informal ambassador of the interactive stand of the Ministry of Foreign Affairs (Poland) and the European Commission, created for children and youth in the Humanitarian Town at the International Humanitarian Fair.
-Participating in the event, among others, was Deputy Secretary-General of the United Nations for Humanitarian Aid Marc Lowcock.
+Participating in the event, among others, was Deputy Secretary-General of the United Nations for Humanitarian Aid Mark Lowcock.
 During the fair, Nela was visited by Polish President Andrzej Duda.

 Currently (since 2020) Nela is developing an educational and research project as part of "The Adventure Starts Here Foundation" she is creating.
 The foundation will build research bases around the world, where scientists and children wanting to become nature scientists will be invited.
 The first research base is to be built in a jungle in Costa Rica.